mdklatt/serial-python/doc/tutorial.md

 Calling a Reader or Writer constructor directly provides the most control.
 The client code is responsible for opening and closing the associated stream.
-The constructor takes the same arguments as `open()`, except that the constructor requires an open stream instead of an optional file path.
+The constructor takes the same arguments as `open()`, except that the constructor requires an open stream instead of a file path.

     stream = GzipFile("data.csv.gz", "r")
     reader = DelimitedReader(stream, fields, ",")